 We also place a premium on safety and trust.
 That's why we make sure that every casino listed is properly licensed, and that users can find out all they need to know before signing up.
 There's no need to risk your privacy or deal with unfair operators.
 Instead, our listings can guide you to casinos that always treat players well.

-With the favourites tool, Casino Horse users can also categorise, compare, and store casinos for future use.
+With the favourites tool, our users can compare, and store casinos for future use.
 Read listings and try a few contenders, then create a personal record of your favourites.
 It's easy to filter the best casinos in the world, resulting in a few standouts that suit your personal needs.

 There are hundreds of online casinos in the UK, and many more worldwide.
 Many of them are amazing companies, providing immersive, exciting experiences for their customers, from next-generation slots to VR poker.
-At Casino Horse, we want you to track them down.
+We want you to track them down.
 So take a look at our listings, compare ratings, and take the plunge knowing you’re playing safely and securely.

 Multiple factors are included, but first and foremost, one has to be of legal age, which is 18 or 21, depending on the jurisdiction.